 When visiting Belgium, one stop you won’t want to overlook is Ghent.
 Located between Bruges and Brussels, this idyllic city offers an abundance of places to explore.
-From visiting popular sites like Saint Bavo’s Cathedral and Gravensteen Castle, to taking a stroll around the Market square filled with cafes and shops, you will find plenty of things to do in Ghent, Belgium to keep you busy!
+From visiting popular sites like Saint Bavo’s Cathedral and Gravensteen Castle to taking a stroll around the Market Square, you will find plenty of things to do in Ghent, Belgium to keep you busy!

 1. Walk along St. Michael’s Bridge